restatedev/node-template-generator/README.md

-# node-template-generator
+# TypeScript / NodeJS App Template Generator for Restate

-Template generator for 'npx @restatedev/create-project' and 'npm create @restatedev/project'
+Allows you to call `npx @restatedev/create-app` or `npm create @restatedev/app`.